pedroth/nabladown.js/README.md

-# NablaDown.js
+# Nabladown.js

-A parser and renderer for the nabladown.js language.
+A parser and renderer for the `Nabladown` language.

-It is a Js library able to `parse(String -> Abstract Tree)` a pseudo/flavored **markdown** language and `render(Abstract Tree -> HTML)` it into HTML.
+NablaDown.js is a `JS` library able to `parse(String -> Abstract Tree)` a pseudo/flavored **Markdown** language and `render(Abstract Tree -> HTML)` it into `HTML`.

-One should be able to use the [output/abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the parser with different renders.
+The purpose of this library is to render beautiful documents in `HTML`, using a simple language as **Markdown**, with the focus of rendering `code` and `equations`.

+The library is written in a way, that is possible to create and compose multiple renderers together.
+This way is possible to add feature on top of a basic renderer.
+More on that below.

 # Contents